Cowboys' Nolan Carroll arrested for DWI after own welcome party

 New Dallas Cowboys defensive back Nolan Carroll reportedly was arrested for suspicion of DWI early Monday after attending a “Welcome to Dallas” party in his honor, according to the Dallas Morning News.

-Carroll was pulled over around 2:15 a.m. local time, was booked into the Dallas County Jail around 8 and he posted bond at 2:45 p.m. on Monday.
+Carroll was pulled over around 2:15 a.m. local time, booked into the Dallas County Jail around 8 and he posted bond at 2:45 p.m. on Monday.
 He was charged with suspicion of being intoxicated following the event held for Carroll at a local nightclub.

 In a statement, the Cowboys said: “We are aware of the situation and are gathering information at this time.”